getflourish/Sketch-Style-Inventory/README.md

 I’m working on a [Ratio](https://useratio.com), web design tool that will make some of the commands and concepts of this plugin a core principle.
 Instead of relying on a plugin to stay organised and consistent, Ratio will support and guide you.

+This was one of my most complex plugins and maintaining it required in-depth understanding of the internals of Sketch that constantly changed over the years.

 I know that many of you wish that this plugin would still work, but I can no longer commit time to it.

 Thank you for using the plugin, providing feedback and reporting issues.
-This is one of my most complex plugins and maintaining it requires in-depth understanding of the internals of Sketch.
+Feel free to fork it, fix it, and share it.

+I think the problems adddressed by the plugin are better solved by a design tool that treats design systems as a first class citizen.

-In the meantime, stay tuned for Ratio. https://useratio.com
+If you liked what this plugin did for you in Sketch, stay tuned for Ratio. https://useratio.com